vega-studio/deltav/docs/API/Layers/Layers2D/textAreaLayer.md

 * ALWAYS: The size of the image will be tied to world space
 * BOUND_MAX: The image will scale to it's font size then stop growing
-* NEVER: The image will alwyas retain it's font size on screen
+* NEVER: The image will always retain it's font size on screen

 # TextAreaInstance